stephenengland/rest-ftp-health-facade/README.md

 # rest-ftp-health-fascade
 A REST endpoint to check on FTP servers.

-HTTP gets that return a status code and some details for use in a HealthCheck Endpoint UI application (to be covered later).
+HTTP GET actions that return a status code and some details for use in a HealthCheck Endpoint UI application (to be covered later).

 ## Interface